ansible/awx/docs/docsite/rst/administration/instances.rst

 	Health checks are ran asynchronously, and may take up to a minute for the instance status to update, even with a refresh.
 The status may or may not change after the health check.
 At the bottom of the Details page, a timer/clock icon displays next to the last known health check date and time stamp if the health check task is currently running.

 	.. image:: ../common/images/instances_health_check_pending.png
-		:alt:
+		:alt: Health check for instance still in pending state.

 The example health check shows the status updates with an error on node 'one':

 .. image:: ../common/images/topology-viewer-instance-with-errors.png
-	:alt: Pending health check for instances in AWX.
+	:alt: Health check showing an error in one of the instances.

 Add an instance